History of American Sports Betting

 The Black Sox Scandal

 However, this all changed in 1920 because of what is now known as the Black Sox Scandal.
 It has remained one of the biggest scandals in American sports history and centered around eight Chicago White Sox players.
 After lengthy investigations, it was revealed that the eight players in question had been bribed to lose the 1919 World Series against the Cincinnati Reds.
-Judge Kenesaw Mountain Landis was appointed as the first Commissioner of Baseball in 1920 and was tasked with reinstalling integrity to the game of baseball.
+Judge Kenesaw Mountain Landis was appointed as the first Commissioner of Baseball in 1920 and was tasked with reinstalling integrity in the game of baseball.

 Sports betting remained illegal in America except when it became legal in the state of Nevada in the 1930s, giving it a major head start over the rest of the country and allowing it to become synonymous with gambling, even to this day.
-The federal legislation that banned sports betting was called the Professional and Amateur Sports Protection Act (PASPA), and was signed into action in 1992, preventing new states from legalizing sports betting.
-This Act did not apply to the states in which sports betting was already allowed, meaning Nevada, Montana, Delaware and Oregon.
+The federal legislation that banned sports betting was called the Professional and Amateur Sports Protection Act (PASPA) and was signed into action in 1992, preventing new states from legalizing sports betting.
+This Act did not apply to the states in which sports betting was already allowed, meaning Nevada, Montana, Delaware, and Oregon.

 A Bright Future

 However, once sports betting was well regulated and had separated itself from match-fixing, attitudes on the matter began softening.
 In 2011, New Jersey held a referendum to legalize sports betting by amending the state constitution.
-The vote passed, but several pro sports league sued the state of New Jersey, arguing that it directly violated PASPA.
+The vote passed, but several pro sports leagues sued the state of New Jersey, arguing that it directly violated PASPA.
 Despite widespread support from all sectors, sports betting remained illegal in New Jersey.
 However, after continuing efforts to legalise sports betting, the supreme court eventually ruled in favour of New Jersey and repealed PASPA on May 14, 2018.
 This allowed each state to make its laws when it came to sports betting.

 Now, you can bet on sports legally and safely in a large number of American states, with more and more working to introduce legalised sports gambling systems.
 The economic benefits of legalised sports betting have already been huge in the United States of America.
 The U.S. will be looking to the United Kingdom as inspiration when it comes to developing a safe and secure mobile betting market, with it likely to become one of the world's biggest due to the size of its economy.